A Little Background

 This was intriguing to me, having had such a conflicted relationship with art.
 I realized that I really needed to revisit my assumptions about being an artist and, if nothing else, have more fun making it!

-The Mandalas Coloring Book became a springboard for a series of drawings and paintings that, whatever their designation—art or play or both—have been an avenue for me to get back into being a ‘fine’ artist.
+The coloring book became a springboard for a series of drawings and paintings that, whatever their designation—art or play or both—have been an avenue for me to get back into being a ‘fine’ artist.

 Sixth—Pushing Past Convention.
-In the backdrop of all of has been two critical characters, my aunt Joan (Susannah) and my husband KC.
+In the backdrop of all of has been two inspiring characters, my aunt Joan (Susannah) Sadler and my husband KC.

-Susannah switched to her middle name when she was 70 because she wanted to shed the conventions she’d been constrained by, including a name she never like.
-She also took up art and photography and created a daily blog of photos accompanied by poems, Joan’s Stones, which she was still posting to literally days before she died at 95.
-She taught me how to age well and continually reinvent oneself (Here is a post I wrote about her at CWW).
+Susannah switched to her middle name when she was 70 because she wanted to shed the conventions she’d been constrained by, including a name she never liked.
+She also took up art and photography and created a daily blog of photos accompanied by poems, Joan’s Stones, (go check it out, it’s still up!) which she was still posting to literally days before she died at 95.
+She taught me how to age well and continually reinvent oneself (here is a post Gioia and I wrote about her at CWW).

-Another unconventional character in my life is my husband KC who, unlike me, has no infatuation with identity and art.
+KC, the other unconventional character in my life, unlike me has no infatuation or preoccupation with identity and art.
 You could call him a scientist, entrepreneur, maker, and manifestor, but more than anything he just lives by the motto “experience, create, and then discuss … if you feel like it”.

 Seventh—Artists/People Who Inspire My Art